 The term “HEPA filter” can be confusing.
 What does HEPA stand for?
 What is a HEPA filter made from, and what actually makes it a HEPA filter?

 “HEPA” stands for “high-efficiency particulate air” (filter).
-It sounds complicated, but HEPA filters are nothing fancy.
+It sounds complicated, but HEPA air filters are nothing fancy.
 They were invented back in the 1940s when scientists were developing the atomic bomb, and they’re just a mat of randomly aligned fibers, made from either glass or synthetic materials.
-The synthetic material is similar to what’s used in quick-dry T-shirts.
+The synthetic material used in the air filter is similar to what’s used in quick-dry T-shirts.

-What’s important about HEPA filters is they’re incredibly effective at capturing almost every size of particle.
+What’s important about HEPA air filters is they’re incredibly effective at capturing almost every size of particle.
 They can capture viruses, bacteria, pollen, PM2.5, allergens, and more.
+HEPA air filters are the most important component of any air purifier.

-To see what the randomly mat of fibers look like, here’s a closeup of the HEPA filter Smart Air makes for The Sqair air purifier, and then alongside it a scanning electron microscope photo for a view at the nano-level.
+To see what the randomly aligned mat of fibers look like, here’s a closeup of the HEPA filter Smart Air makes for The Sqair air purifier, and then alongside it a view at the nano-level with the help of a microscope.

 What Makes a Filter a HEPA Filter?